Japanese submarine I-60: 1929–1938

 On the day of her commissioning, I-60 was attached to the Sasebo Naval District and she and her sister ship I-63 were assigned to Submarine Division 28, which was activated the same day.
 Sources differ on whether Submarine Division 28 immediately was assigned to Submarine Squadron 2 in the 2nd Fleet, a component of the Combined Fleet, or was assigned directly to the Sasebo Naval District at first and then assigned to Submarine Squadron 2 on 1 December 1930.

 On 1 December 1932, Submarine Division 28 was reassigned to Submarine Squadron 1 in the 1st Fleet, also a component of the Combined Fleet.
 The division was reassigned to the Sasebo Defense Division in the Sasebo Naval District on 15 November 1933, and that day I-60 was decommissioned and placed in reserve.
 While she was in reserve, the division was reassigned to the Sasebo Guard Squadron in the Sasebo Naval District on 11 December 1933.

 Submarine Division 28 returned to duty in Submarine Squadron 2 in the 2nd Fleet on 15 November 1934.
-Apparently recommissioning in 1934, On 7 February 1935 I-60 got underway from Sasebo along with the other eight submarines of Submarine Squadron 2 — I-53, I-54, I-55, I-59, I-61, I-62, I-63, and I-64 — for a training cruise in the Kuril Islands.
+Apparently recommissioning in 1934, I-60 got underway from Sasebo on 7 February 1935 along with the other eight submarines of Submarine Squadron 2 — I-53, I-54, I-55, I-59, I-61, I-62, I-63, and I-64 — for a training cruise in the Kuril Islands.
 The cruise concluded with their arrival at Sukumo Bay on 25 February 1935.
 The nine submarines departed Sasebo on 29 March 1935 to train in Chinese waters, returning to Sasebo on 4 April 1935.
 I-60 was anchored in the Terashima Strait with I-59 and I-63 on 22 July 1936 during fleet exercises when large waves swamped her, causing minor damage to her superstructure and carrying away her starboard anchor chain and 5 m work boat.
 She apparently was out of commission later in 1936.

 I-60 recommissioned on 1 December 1936 while Submarine Division 28 was still operating in the 1st Fleet as part of Submarine Squadron 1.
-On 27 March 1937, she put to sea from Sasebo with I-59 and I-63 for a training cruise in the vicinity of Tsingtao, China.
+On 27 March 1937, she put to sea from Sasebo with I-59 and I-63 for a training cruise in the vicinity of Qingdao, China.
 They concluded it with their arrival at Ariake Bay on 6 April 1937.
 Submarine Division 28 was reassigned to the Sasebo Defense Squadron in the Sasebo Naval District on 1 December 1937, but returned to duty with Submarine Squadron 1 in the 1st Fleet on 15 December 1938.